SkuldNorniern/nornity/content/airplay-for-any-speakers.md

 ## Firewall (UFW)

-If you use UFW, open the following ports used by AirPlay/RAOP and discovery:
+If you use UFW, open the following ports used by AirPlay and discovery:

 ```bash
 sudo ufw allow 319:320/udp     # PTP (timing)